johnston9/la-donut/README.md

 1. #### As a Frequent User, I want to view my order history and payment details.

    - When the user goes to their Profile they will find their order history there.
-On clicking on an order they will be taken to the checkout complete message recieved for that order.
+On clicking on an order they will be taken to the checkout complete message received  for that order.

 <p align="center"><strong>Order History</strong></p>
 <h2 align="center">